Avadhoot05/TCP-server/README.md

 # TCP-server
-A lightweight TCP sever in C
+A lightweight TCP server in C